 The tls_private_key resource attribute private_key_pem is documented in the Terraform Registry and outputs the private key in PEM format, which is what SSH and Ansible expect.

 For production use, generating SSH keys through Terraform state isn't ideal.
 The private key sits in the state file, which is a secret management problem.
-In a production setup, pull keys from a secrets manager (HashiCorp Vault, AWS Secrets Manager) rather than generating them in Terraform.
+Pull keys from a secrets manager (HashiCorp Vault or AWS Secrets Manager) rather than generating them in Terraform. env zero integrates natively with both, so credentials can be pulled at apply time without touching state.
 This demo uses the TLS provider for simplicity.

 Related reading: Protecting secrets with Ansible Vault.
 The Ansible side of secrets management when combining these tools.